kedro-org/kedro/docs/source/10_tools_integration/02_ipython.md

 ### Loading `DataCatalog` in IPython

-In accordance with the ["Hello World" example](../02_get_started/04_hello_kedro.md), you can load a dataset of [Iris test example](https://archive.ics.uci.edu/ml/datasets/iris) inside the IPython console, by simply executing the following:
+In accordance with the [Iris dataset example](../02_get_started/05_example_project.md), you can load a dataset of [Iris test example](https://archive.ics.uci.edu/ml/datasets/iris) inside the IPython console, by simply executing the following:

 ```python
 catalog.load("example_iris_data").head()